-The top 10 unbuilt projects in Toronto
+10 projects Toronto never built that would have transformed the city forever

 Toronto has a long history of ambitious urban planning projects that never got off the ground.
 From inner city expressways to new subway lines to massively tall towers, thinking big has never really been an issue.
 Getting such projects built, on the other hand, is something we've struggled with — for better or worse.

-These are my picks for the top unbuilt projects that would have changed the face of Toronto.
+These are s0me projects that would have changed the face of Toronto.

 Proposed: 1949